GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 All these principles are described in more detail in the book "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin.
-The name may be misleading, because this is a book not about architecture, but about tidiness.
+The name may be misleading, because this is a book not about architecture but about tidiness.

 #### GRASP Principles